Board of Directors

 Attorney

 In my professional life, I am an attorney.
 My firm is Forward Disability Attorneys.
 I am also a West Allis alderman.
-I have served as alderman for the past five years.
-Prior to becoming alderman I served on the West Allis Police and Fire Commission for nine years.
+I have served as an alderman for the past eight years.
+Prior to becoming alderman, I served on the West Allis Police and Fire Commission for nine years.

-I grew up in the UCC and we are active members of Plymouth UCC, Milwaukee.
+I grew up in the UCC and we are active members of Emanuel UCC, Hales Corners.
 I have previously served on the Southeast Association Church and Ministry Team.

 I have been active in Scouting all my life.
-I am an Eagle Scout and I have served on the Three Harbors Council, Boy Scouts of America Executive Board for nine years.
+I am an Eagle Scout and I have served on the Three Harbors Council, Boy Scouts of America Executive Board for 12 years.

 I have been a family camper at Moon Beach since the ‘80’s when I was a child.
-My wife, Carolyn, and I are parents of 13-year-old twins: Clara and Henry.
-Now that we have a family of our own, we have been attending Moon Beach family camp for about 12 years.
-My parents and my sister and her family also attend the same week, making for a nice annual event for extended family.
-Our twins have attended Daycholah Center for the past few summers.
+My wife, Carolyn, and I are parents of 16-year-old twins: Clara and Henry.
+Now that we have a family of our own, we have been attending Moon Beach family camp for about 15 years.
+My parents and my sister and her family also attend the same week, making for a nice annual event for our extended family.
+Our twins have attended Daycholah Center for many summers.

 Rev. Julie Jennings